ShreyaKumari13/CardioDetect/README.md

+HeartGuard: Heart Disease Detection and Prediction Web Application HeartGuard is a full-stack web application designed to predict the likelihood of a heart attack using multiple machine learning models.
+The backend is powered by Python with Flask and NLTK, and the frontend is crafted with HTML, CSS, and JavaScript.
+To enhance user experience, the application also includes an integrated chatbot that provides common disease treatment recommendations.

 This is a web application which uses multiple ML models, Python(Flask and NLTK) in the backend for predicting heart attack percentage of a person, Front-End is designed through HTML/CSS & JS, also integrated a chatbot for seamless user experience which replies with common diseases treatment recommendations.

 installation